Speed and scale

 Capability building doesn’t start with training.
 It starts with helping people and organizations understand themselves so they can make better choices before they end up in the wrong place.

+Do you know where you thrive?
 And if you can influence the hiring process where you work - are you transparent?

 Source: According to Randstad’s Workplace Blueprint 2025, Gen Z’s average job stint in the first five years of their career is 1.1 years.
 At the same time, postings for entry-level jobs have dropped by 29 % since early 2024.

-Urgency is not progress.
+Urgency is not progress

 Leaders often mistake speed for momentum.
 Activity feels reassuring.
 It gives the illusion of control and AI reinforces that illusion.
 As decision scientist Gary Klein said: